arne-schroppe/dash/README.md

 A programming language wouldn't be of much use if it couldn't communicate with the user.
-In Dash a `do`-expression is used to talk to the user:
+In Dash a `do`-expression is used for that:
 ```
 do io with
-  io.print-ln "What is your name?"
+  io.print "What is your name? "
   name <- io.read-ln
-  io.print-ln ("Hello, " ++ name)
+  io.print-ln "Hello, \(name)!"
 end
 ```